 - If the entire lower feet goes numb, a nerve may be compressed in the ankle (tarsal tunnel).

-- Numbness and tinkling on the upper part of the foot is most likely caused by tight shoes or shoelaces.
+- Numbness and tinkling on the upper part of the

 - Numbness and tingling in the entire foot, below the knee might point to compression of the popliteal artery that runs behind the knee.